Consistency¶

 This will just throw

-.
+ZeroDivisionError.
 If that’s what you need: just throw it.
 No need to use undefined math behaviours.
 Or it might be just a typo / mistake, then fix it.- Solution:

 Use

-or make your number something besides0
+ZeroDivisionErroror make your number something besides0.

 Example: